 3.2 Input Constraints Faced by Cotton Growers

 The input constraints faced by cotton growers are presented in Table 2.
-According to the data in the table, the major constraint faced by cotton growers was the poor quality of seeds, high cost of seeds, lack of short-duration varieties, difficulty in obtaining improved seeds and lack of knowledge about the recommended seed rate.
+According to the data in the table, the major constraint faced by cotton growers was the poor quality and high cost of seeds, lack of short-duration varieties, difficulty in obtaining improved seeds and lack of knowledge about the recommended seed rate.
 The most significant constraint perceived by cotton growers is the poor quality of seeds.
 This implies that substandard seeds can lead to reduced germination rates and lower crop yields, ultimately affecting the overall productivity and profitability of cotton farming.
 The second most critical constraint is the high cost of seeds.
 This indicates that the expense associated with purchasing quality seeds is a considerable burden for farmers, making it difficult for them to invest in the necessary inputs for their crops.
-The least affecting constraints was Lack of knowledge about recommended seed rate.
+The least affecting constraints were lack of knowledge about recommended seed rate.

 Table 2.
 Input Constraints Faced by Cotton Growers